Sofya Velikaya

 Sofiya Aleksandrovna Velikaya (Софья Александровна Великая; born 8 June 1985) is a Russian sabre fencer.

 Velikaya is a former European champion (four-time individual, six-time team), world champion (two-time individual, six-time team), and two-time Olympic team champion.
 She competed in the 2008, 2012, 2016, and 2020 Olympics, and is a three-time individual silver medalist.

 She dedicated her team's 2016 Olympic gold medal to those Russians who had been banned for doping.
+In January 2024, Velikaya was included in the list of proxies of presidential candidate Vladimir Putin in the 2024 Russian presidential election.

 Career

 Velikaya is a Russian Armed Forces captain.
 Her fencing clubs are the Russian Central Sports Army Club and MGFSO.

-Velilaya means "the Great" in Russian.
+2008–15

-She placed fourth in the 2008 Beijing Games, after losing to American Sada Jacobson 11-15 in the semifinals, and then losing to American Rebecca Ward 14-15 in the bronze medal match.
+She placed fourth in the 2008 Beijing Games, after losing to American Sada Jacobson 11–15 in the semifinals, and then losing to American Rebecca Ward 14–15 in the bronze medal match.
 On 12 October 2011, she became the world champion after beating two-time Olympic champion American Mariel Zagunis in the final.
 One year after, she took part in the Summer Olympics in London, where she advanced to finals after defeating Olga Kharlan of Ukraine.
-She lost however to South Korea's Kim Ji-yeon, 9-15, and received silver.
+Velikaya lost however to South Korea's Kim Ji-yeon, 9–15, and received silver.

 Velikaya then took a break in her career.
 She gave birth to a son, with Olympic wrestler Aleksey Mishin.
 She came back to international competition in March 2014 at the Antalya World Cup, where she was defeated in the second round by Hungary's Anna Várhelyi.
 At the European Championships in Strasbourg, she was stopped in the second round again, this time by Italy's Rossella Gregorio.
 In the team event, Russia met France in the final, and won the gold medal.
 At the World Championships in Kazan Velikaya made her way to the quarter-finals, where she met reigning World champion Olga Kharlan of Ukraine.
 Velikaya was defeated 9–15.
 In the team event, Russia met France in the quarter-finals.
 Russia suffered a shock 41–45 defeat.